future-practical/future-practical.github.io/project_1.md

 Temporary exhibitions require bespoke display elements specific to the exhibition design and the form and dimensions of exhibits being displayed.
-These structures are often single use due to this specificity and often end up being chucked i a skip at the end of the show, where they are either sent to landfill or are incinerated.
+These structures are often single use due to this specificity and often end up being chucked in a skip at the end of the show, where they are either sent to landfill or are incinerated.
 Commonly used materials are manufactured board such as MDF, which we know emits toxic chemicals into their surrounding environment.